 Depression and suicidal thoughts are some things that many elite athletes go through, from former expert footballer Clarke Carlisle, who deliberately stepped out in front of a lorry in 2014, to former England Test batsman Robin Smith, who meticulously planned how he could kill himself following his retirement in 2003.

-He argues that despair in athletes is considerably underreported because of the stigma attached to it.
-Many try and mask their signs, so they are not avoided from competing.
+He argues that athletes’ despair is considerably underreported because of the stigma attached to it.
+Many try to mask their signs so they are not prevented from competing.

-“They’re involved about the outcomes of indicating that they are having some difficulty,” Wolanin says, adding that it is something that sticks with athletes nicely into retirement due to issues round displaying “any weaknesses or problems.”For Clarke, who performed for clubs which include Preston, Burnley, and Watford in a profession spanning 17 years, terrible knee damage became the trigger for his depression — which turned into diagnosis years later.
+“They’re involved about the outcomes of indicating that they are having some difficulty,” Wolanin says, adding that it sticks with athletes nicely into retirement due to issues around displaying “any weaknesses or problems.”For Clarke, who performed for clubs that include Preston, Burnley, and Watford in a profession spanning 17 years, terrible knee damage became the trigger for his depression — which turned into a diagnosis years later.

 He instructed CNN Sports closing year that when you’re injured and cannot play, it creates “a feeling of worthlessness.”